marcusromanelli/EvolutionTemplate/README.md

 # EvolutionTemplate

-Evolution Template is a template projet to aid the development of "Evolution" types of game.
-It can be easily setup by finding the "Assets/EvolutionTemplate/Settings/Game Library File".
+Evolution Template is a template project to aid the development of "Evolution" game types It can be easily setup by finding the "Assets/EvolutionTemplate/Settings/Game Library File".

 The game features: